sst/guide/_chapters/deploy-your-serverless-infrastructure.md

 - We are deploying to a stage called `dev`.
 This has been set in our `serverless.yml` under the `provider:` block.
 We can override this by explicitly passing it in by running the `serverless deploy --stage dev` command instead.

 - Our deploy command prints out the output we had requested in our resource.
-Make note of xxxxx, xxxxxx, xxxxx, xxxx, xxxx.
-We are going to be using this later when we configure our frontend.

 - Finally, you can run the deploy command and CloudFormation will only update the parts that have changed.
 So you can confidently run this command without worrying about it re-creating your entire infrastructure from scratch.